Froggy Bottom Guitars: A History

 Andy and Michael built Froggy Bottom Guitars together for fourteen years.
 Andy left the shop to pursue work as a classroom teacher for a few years, but he’s back.

-Today, there are six people involved in the building of Froggy Bottom Guitars: Michael Millard, Eric Goodenough, Andy Mueller, Mark Burds, Leland Goodenough, and Chris Bavaria of Bavaria Finishing.
+Today, there are five people involved in the building of Froggy Bottom Guitars: Michael Millard, Eric Goodenough, Andy Mueller, Mark Burds, and Chris Bavaria of Bavaria Finishing.
 See team bios.